 Guitarists prefer them because of their tuning stability, and easy maintenance.
 They come in a few different styles but the idea remains the same.

 Guitarists that prefer a fixed bridge usually do so because of the ease of use.
 There is really only one downside, and that is the versatility.
 To change note pitch, you have to do it with your fretting hand by using bends.

 If you want to have other options when it comes to doing big bends, you’ll need a guitar with a tremolo system.
 This is where the other two styles come into play.

 A standard trem is the same idea as a fixed bridge, but it moves in a subtle back and forth motion.
 This allows you to bend notes and change pitch.
 The most popular example is the Fender Stratocaster.

-This kind of bridge can really change the dynamics of your playing, since you can just grab the whammy bar and bend notes up and down.
-This kind of bridge definitely effects the sound of the guitar, though.
+This kind of bridge can really change the dynamics of your playing since you can just grab the whammy bar and bend notes up and down.
+This kind of bridge definitely affects the sound of the guitar, though.

 Since the bridge is floating on pivoted screws versus being screwed directly into the body, this changes the tone.
 To me, floating tremolo systems change the tone by making the guitar sound a little thinner.
 The more contact the strings have with the wood of the body, the better.

 This is totally subjective.
 To some people, a floating bridge sounds better than a fixed bridge (I am a notorious whammy bar abuser).
 The thing to note is; it certainly changes the tone.